n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.automizy.md

 # Automizy

-[Automizy](https://automizy.com/){:target=_blank .external-link}node allows you to automate work in the Automizy platform and integrate Automizy with other applications. n8n has built-in support for a wide range of Automizy features, which includes basic operations like creating, reading, listing, updating & deleting contacts, and lists
+Automizy node allows you to automate work in the Automizy platform and integrate Automizy with other applications. n8n has built-in support for a wide range of Automizy features, which includes basic operations like creating, reading, listing, updating & deleting contacts, and lists

 On this page, you'll find a list of operations the Automizy node supports and links to more resources.